ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-06-19-document-processing-framework.md

 scanned documents may not be the sexiest problem of the century.
 You don't [generate paintings](/notebook/2021/08/08/clip-vqgan/) nor [control robots to play games](/projects/2018/09/14/pfn-internship/).
-It's pure *busywork*, something that "AI" has promised to automate but failed to achieve.[^1] That's why I'm interested in document processing, the task of **converting analog data into digital format**, as it evokes a subtle challenge&mdash;a problem statement so simple yet tough to solve.
+It's pure *busywork*, something that "AI" has promised to automate but failed to achieve.
+That's why I'm interested in document processing, the task of **converting analog data into digital format**, as it evokes a subtle challenge&mdash;a problem statement so simple yet tough to solve.